abdul232/DMML_Team_Rolex/README.md

 * Joël Kuflom

 ## The Project
-You do not know anything about sports betting or you want to implement a new strategy?
 This project will help you understand this world, and also provide you a betting strategy that you will be able to apply on your own.
 The goal of this project is to establish a betting strategy for **England Premiere League** match results.

 ## The Dataset